 The financial costs of developing and maintaining an athletic program are quite significant.
-To offset the expenses incurred from maintaining practice and game facilities, compensating coaches, paying game officials, developing an inventory of team uniforms, The Epiphany School of Global Studies charges a modest athletic fee (\$125.00 per student in grades 7-12), which is included the student's Comprehensive Fee that is billed with tuition.
+To offset the expenses incurred from maintaining practice and game facilities, compensating coaches, paying game officials, vehicle fuel and maintenance, and developing an inventory of team uniforms, Epiphany charges an athletic fee (\$275.00 per student on Trent Campus), which is included the student's Comprehensive Fee that is billed with tuition.
 Also, included in this Comprehensive Fee is free admission to all regular season home games (only for students and immediate family members; guests must pay for admission).